 Melissa Wood (703) 799-5203

-MOUNT VERNON, Va. – Mount Vernon welcomes the autumn season with Fall Harvest Family Days, October 17 and 18 from 9:00 a.m. to 5:00 p.m.
-The entire family will enjoy autumn activities including horse-drawn wagon rides, wheat treading in the 16-sided barn, a straw bale maze, early-American games, music and demonstrations.
-In addition to meeting “George Washington”, visitors can also learn 18th-century dance steps!
+MOUNT VERNON, Va. – Mount Vernon welcomes the autumn season with Fall Harvest Family Days, October 27 and 28 from 9:00 a.m. to 5:00 p.m.
+The entire family will enjoy autumn activities including horse-drawn wagon rides, wheat treading in the 16-sided barn, a straw bale maze, early-American games and demonstrations.
+In addition to meeting “George Washington,” visitors can also learn 18th-century dance steps!
 Potomac River sightseeing cruises are half-price while supplies last.
 Fall Harvest Family Days is included with admission to the estate this weekend: $15 adults; $14 seniors; $7 children 6-11; free for children under 5.
-Go to Visit.MountVernon.org for more information.
+Visit www.MountVernon.org for more information.

 During Fall Harvest Family Days, visitors join the Mount Vernon staff in bidding farewell to farming season with a traditional harvest celebration that includes live performances by musicians and farrier (blacksmithing) demonstrations.
 Children can create and take home their own cornhusk dolls.
 Costumed field workers demonstrate open-fire cooking and children participate in the cooking by roasting their own apple slices.
 The Mount Vernon Inn offers concessions on site.